gsoft-inc/wl-squide/docs/reference/honeycomb/registerHoneycombInstrumentation.md

     - `documentLoadInstrumentation`: An optional object literal accepting any [@opentelemetry/instrumentation-document-load](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/plugins/web/opentelemetry-instrumentation-document-load#document-load-instrumentation-options) options or `false` to disable instrumentation for [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
     - `userInteractionInstrumentation`: An optional object literal accepting any [@opentelemetry/instrumentation-user-interaction](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/plugins/web/opentelemetry-instrumentation-user-interaction) options.
 User interactions instrumentation is disabled by default.
     - `transformers`: An optional array of [configuration transformers](#configuration-transformers).
+    - `debug`: An optional `boolean` value indicating whether or not to log debug information to the console. `true` by default when the [runtime](../runtime/runtime-class.md) mode is set to `development`.

 ### Returns